tienyulin/docker-frp-sample/README.md

 ## Run Container
 ### frpc
 Run this command on `Client`.
-You can replace `/etc/docker-frp/frpc` to any path you want.
+You can replace `/etc/docker-frp/frpc` to any path you want, it means you mount this path to `/usr/bin/frp/` in container.
 ```
 $ docker run -d --name=frpc --network=host -v /etc/docker-frp/frpc:/usr/bin/frp/ --restart=always tienyu/frpc
 ```

 ### frps
 Run this command on `Server`.
-You can change `/etc/docker-frp/frps` to any path you want.
+You can change `/etc/docker-frp/frps` to any path you want, it means you mount this path to `/usr/bin/frp/` in container.
 ```
 $ docker run -d --name=frps --network=host -v /etc/docker-frp/frps:/usr/bin/frp/ --restart=always tienyu/frps
 ```

 ## Edit frp setting
-Both frpc and frps have `ini` setting file under `/etc/docker-frp/<frpc or frps>` folder, or under the path you replace.
+Both frpc and frps have to set `ini` setting file under `/usr/bin/frp/` folder in container, but we had mounted this folder to local, so you only need to copy `frpc.ini` file with `frpc` file or `frps.ini` file with `frps` file to your local path.
 More detail setting can refer to [frpc_full.ini](https://github.com/tienyulin/docker-frp-sample/blob/master/frpc/frpc_full.ini) and [frps_full.ini](https://github.com/tienyulin/docker-frp-sample/blob/master/frps/frps_full.ini).

 * Default frpc.ini : Replace your server ip to server_addr
 ```